ESCI 11040 HOW THE EARTH WORKS (KBS) 3 Credit Hours

 ESCI 43042 ENVIRONMENTAL GEOCHEMISTRY 3 Credit Hours

 (Slashed with ESCI 53042 and ESCI 73042) Explores chemical processes that influence the natural environment, including anthropogenic impacts.
 Topics include atmospheric chemistry and air pollution, energy and climate change, toxic organic compounds, water chemistry and water pollution, metals, soils, sediments and waste disposal.
-Environmental problem-solving using steady state and non-steady state box models, thermodynamics and energy transfer and chemical reactions and equilibria.
+Environmental problem solving using steady state and non-steady state box models, thermodynamics and energy transfer and chemical reactions and equilibria.
 Required half-day field trip.

-Prerequisite: CHEM 10060 and CHEM 10061.
+Prerequisite: CHEM 10058 or CHEM 10060.

 Schedule Type: Lecture